To register interest in becoming a tutor or Casual Relief Teacher (CRT) in 2022, see registration instructions at the bottom of this page.

 - Complete the guided step-by-step process, and make sure you select 'R0001 P- Tutor' when adding Role Type under the Preference step.
 This is important to ensure you are considered for the right role.

-- Schools will access the talent pool in Recruitment Online to make their selection.
+- Schools will access the talent pool in ROL to make their selection.
 To help with the selection process, provide as much information as possible at each of the steps, including attaching your CV/resume.

-If you are no longer interested in being contacted about a tutor position, we recommend that you withdraw your application from the ROL Portal.
+If you are no longer interested in being contacted about a tutor position, we recommend that you withdraw your application from ROL.
 For instruction guidelines, use the “ROL Tutor Job Opportunities - Returning User” document on

 Applicant help - recruitment online.